wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-authentication/includes/enforce-mfa.md

 Here are some recommended methods to enforce MFA:
 •	Require users to authenticate their smart phone, laptop, or other device with MFA before they register it with Intune to access your network.
 •	Monitor the health of your user accounts with Azure AD, and when needed, require users to reset their password, re-register for MFA, or revoke existing MFA sessions from their user object.
-Also if you trust the device or the device can do MFA (Windows Hello for Business) then don’t require separate MFA.

 ## Learn More
 •	(Conditional Access policy)[https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview]